 You can file your tax return on paper on or before 31 October or 31 January for online submission to avoid late filing penalty.

 In a partnership, you and your partner (or partners) personally share responsibility for your business.
-This includes:

 Partners share the business’s profits, and each partner pays tax on their share.